enactjs/eslint-config-enact-proxy/README.md

 > A minimal local proxy config to load globally-installed Enact ESLint rules.

-Standalone "ESLint config" package which acts as a dynamic forwarder, dynamically searching for `@enact/cli` global install or `eslint-config-enact` global install (with accomanying parser/plugins), and loading the rules/plugins/parser from there.
+Standalone "ESLint config" package which acts as a dynamic forwarder, dynamically searching for `@enact/cli` global install or `eslint-config-enact` global install (with accompanying parser/plugins), and loading the rules/plugins/parser from there.
 This is *not* needed for `enact lint` command and is primarily designed for `eslint` and in-editor linting usage.

 ## Usage